Multi-atlas whole-brain microscopy registration

 Full details of the process are in the original aMAP paper.
 Overview of the registration process

-If you find brainreg useful, and use it in your research, please let us know and also cite the preprint:
+If you find brainreg useful, and use it in your research, please let us know and also cite the paper:

 Please also cite aMAP (the original pipeline from which this software is based):

 Niedworok, C.J., Brown, A.P.Y., Jorge Cardoso, M., Osten, P., Ourselin, S., Modat, M. and Margrie, T.W., (2016).
 AMAP is a validated pipeline for registration and segmentation of high-resolution mouse brain data.
 Nature Communications.
 7, 1–9. https://doi.org/10.1038/ncomms11879

 Lastly, if you can, please cite the BrainGlobe Atlas API that provided the atlas: